The Truth About Drug Detoxification

 The Development of an Addiction

-An addiction starts with a behavior such as ingesting a specific substance.
-The person who ingests the substance is pleased by the effects that the substance has.
+Addiction starts with behavior such as ingesting a specific substance.
+The person who ingests the substance is pleased by the effects that the drug has.
 For example, a person who drinks alcohol for the first time might like the fact that he or she becomes more relaxed and can handle social situations.
 An individual who takes a pain pill might be happy that the pain has stopped and life seems tolerable.
 Someone who uses cocaine might be overjoyed from all the energy and enthusiasm that the effects bring.
-These pleasurable effects come from the shifting of chemicals in the brain.
+These pleasurable impacts come from the shifting of chemicals in the brain.

 Once a person experiences pleasure from a drug or drink, that person will continue the habit of ingesting such a substance to obtain the desired result.
-The body eventually becomes accustomed to having the substance in its system.
-In fact, it becomes so accustomed to the substance, that it will stop performing normally without it.
-The user will need to then ingest more of the substance just to maintain normal physical and emotional functions.
-If the person ceases to ingest the substance for a certain amount of time, he or she may experience withdrawal symptoms.
-These symptoms include a wide variety of physical, emotional and mental changes that cause the person discomfort and pain.
+The body eventually becomes accustomed to having the drug in its system.
+In fact, it becomes so accustomed to the drug that it will stop performing normally without it.
+The user will need to ingest more of the substance at this point just to maintain normal physical and emotional functions.
+If the person ceases to use it for a certain amount of time, he or she may experience withdrawal symptoms.
+These symptoms include a wide variety of physical, emotional and mental changes that cause this person discomfort and pain.

 Drug Detoxification Specifics